Quantitative coarse-graining of Markov chains: Estimates with explicit scale-separation

 \section{Estimates with explicit scale-separation}

 In the last section we considered error estimates comparing the coarse-grained and effective dynamics for a given coarse-graining map.
 In this section we discuss the asymptotic behaviour of these estimates in the presence of explicit scale-separation.
 Specifically, we will focus on averaging problems for Markov chains (see for instance~\cite{PavliotisStuart08,lahbabiLegoll13,HilderPeletierSharmaTse20}).
 In Section~\ref{sec:eps-setup} we introduce these averaging problems and discuss the behaviour of the effective dynamics in the limit of infinite scale-separation.
 In Section~\ref{sec:eps-fixed} we present quantitative error estimates between the coarse-grained and effective dynamics and in Section~\ref{sec:eps-rev} we focus on the specific setting of reversible Markov chains.
+Finally, in Section \ref{sec:choice_CG_map} we discuss the scaling of the log-Sobolev constant $\alpha_{\LSI}$ with respect to $\varepsilon$ for different choices of $\xi$ in a simple example.